-Fury labels Wilder idiot after epic bout
+I am greatest heavyweight of my era - Fury

 Both fighters weighed in at the heaviest in their careers and, although Fury had 39lbs on his opponent, the Morecambe fighter said he believed Wilder, at 17st, was too heavy.

-"It was a great fight," he added.
+"It was a great fight," said Fury.
 "I will not make any excuses, Wilder is a top fighter, he gave me a run for my money.

 "I always say I am the best fighter in the world and he is the second best.
 Don't ever doubt me.
 When the chips are down I can always deliver."